Endgegner/RimWorld-Mod-Weapons-Plus-Patch/README.md

 Update: Weapons+ creates better compatibility for other MeleeWeapon mods like DGWP* or WT* now.

-Compatibility Changes
-Removes the same weapons: 'Scythe' of Dead Goat's Weapon Pack* or 'Katana' of Weapon Tech*, when installed.
+Compatibility Changes: Removes the same weapons 'Scythe' of Dead Goat's Weapon Pack* and 'Katana' of Weapon Tech*, when found.
-Beware: This will remove the Weapons from the game since they would exist twice.
-Only add Weapons+ if you don't care about your old Katanas and Scythes on your savegame.
+Beware: This will remove both weapons from the game entirely, since they would exist twice.
+Add Weapons+ only if you don't care about your old Katanas and Scythes on your savegames with DGWP or WT installed.

 Patch * by Trunken<br>
 German Translations * by Endgegner<br>